decode-detroit/minerva/README.md

 ## Getting Started

-If you're on a 64-bit GNU/Linux system, you can use the the [binary release here](https://github.com/decode-detroit/minerva/releases) and skip down to [Installing Extras](#Installing-Extras) below.
+If you're on a 64-bit GNU/Linux system or 32-bit Raspberry Pi, you can use the the [binary release here](https://github.com/decode-detroit/minerva/releases) and skip down to [Installing Extras](#Installing-Extras) below.

 If you're on Windows or Mac, binaries are still a work in progress.